SoftwareEngineeringToolDemos/FSE-2014-ConceptCloud/README.md

 # FSE-2014-ConceptCloud

-This repository contains information related to the tool ConceptCloud presented Foundations of Software Engineering, 2014.
+This repository contains information related to the tool ConceptCloud presented at the Foundations of Software Engineering, 2014.
 The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2661676).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project:
 * [The Official Project Page including the browser executable](http://www.conceptcloud.org)